Not sure if Somedays Bakery is right for you?

 Explanation

-Item 1 discloses a parent company, Somedays Bakery Corp.
-However, the parent company's financial statements are not provided in Item 21.
-Given that the franchisor entity is a newly formed, thinly capitalized subsidiary with only $5,000 in cash, the financial health of the parent is material information for you to assess the overall stability and backing of the franchise system.
-The absence of these financials presents a significant disclosure risk.
+The FDD discloses a parent company, Somedays Bakery Corp.
+However, the parent company's financial statements are not included in Item 21, and there is no mention of a parent guarantee for the franchisor's obligations.
+Given that the franchisor entity itself is new and has limited financial resources, the financial strength of the parent is a material fact, and its absence makes it difficult to fully assess the overall stability of the enterprise supporting your franchise.

 Potential Mitigations